 Related Post: What To Include In A Will – A Simple Checklist

-If you’ve already created estate planning documents with your former (or soon-to-be former) spouse that have been signed and stamped, don’t worry, they are generally not set in stone.
+If you’ve already created estate planning documents with your former (or soon-to-be former) spouse that have already been signed and stamped, don’t worry, they are generally not set in stone.

 Not so fun fact: If you die while your divorce is still pending, your spouse could inherit all of your assets.